The Proposed Vietnam PDP8 Update and the Risks From the Coal Pivot

 According to The Saigon Times, another 18 planned coal-fired power plants – with a total capacity of 20.4 GW – listed in the PDP8 draft are unlikely to access funding for development.

-Missing on the Clean Energy Funds
+Missing Out on Clean Energy Funds

 These events suggest that a transition toward a green economy will open up a USD 1 trillion opportunity for Southeast Asia by 2030.